 When should my child get sealants?

 When your child’s molars begin to erupt, we will suggest putting dental sealants on them.
 Sealants provide extra protection from tooth decay on the molars.
-We apply them when the first set of molars erupt, which is typically around age six.
-Then we will apply them again when the second set of molars erupt, typically around age 12.
+We apply them when the first set of molars erupts, which is typically around age six.
+Then we will apply them again when the second set of molars erupts, typically around age 12.

 How can I help my children avoid cavities?

 Childhood cavities are very prevalent.
-Children often indulge in high sugar foods which is a major cause of tooth decay.
-They also do not know how to properly clean their teeth yet.
+Children often indulge in high-sugar foods, a major cause of tooth decay.
+They also do not know how to clean their teeth yet properly.
 Helping your child thoroughly brush their teeth twice a day will help prevent tooth decay.
-Additionally, bringing them in for regular dental appointments every six months will make sure they maintain good oral health.
+Additionally, bringing them in for regular dental appointments every six months will ensure they maintain good oral health.

 Schedule A Dental Exam for your Whole Family Today